openshift/ci-tools/README.md

-# CI Operator
+# ci-operator

-CI Operator automates and simplifies the process of building and testing OpenShift component images (i.e. any `openshift/origin-{component}` images).
+ci-operator automates and simplifies the process of building and testing OpenShift component images (i.e. any `openshift/origin-{component}` images).

-Given a Git repository reference and a component-specific JSON configuration file, describing base images and which images should be built and tested and how, CI Operator builds the component images within an OpenShift cluster and runs the tests.
+Given a Git repository reference and a component-specific JSON configuration file, describing base images and which images should be built and tested and how, ci-operator builds the component images within an OpenShift cluster and runs the tests.
 All artifacts are built in a new namespace named using a hash of all inputs, so the artifacts can be reused when the inputs are identical.

-CI Operator is mainly intended to be run inside a pod in a cluster, triggered by the Prow CI infrastructure, but it is also possible to run it as a CLI tool on a developer laptop.
+ci-operator is mainly intended to be run inside a pod in a cluster, triggered by the Prow CI infrastructure, but it is also possible to run it as a CLI tool on a developer laptop.

-Note: CI Operator is not a [Kubernetes operator](https://coreos.com/operators/).
+Note: ci-operator is not a [Kubernetes operator](https://coreos.com/operators/).

-## Obtaining CI Operator
+## Obtaining ci-operator

 Currently, users must download the source and build it themselves: